Deep-sea mining: beyond the headlines

 First of all, let's consider what lives on the seafloor of the area of interest in the Clarion-Clipperton Zone.
 And the short answer - and I think it's important to be honest about this - is "not very much" (very different from the abundant life at hydrothermal vents).

-The seafloor in the area of interest is 4000 to 6000 metres deep, and the surface ocean above has very little algae growing in it, because it's in an area of the ocean where there are relatively few nutrients.
+The seafloor in the area of interest is 4000 to 6000 metres deep, and although conditions vary across the 6 million km2 area of the CCZ, in general the surface ocean above has very little algae growing in it, because it's in an area of the ocean where there are relatively few nutrients.
 So there's very little food sinking from above onto the ocean floor - and consequently not much life down there, compared with other habitats in the deep ocean (or elsewhere on Earth).

 If you were to collect everything living on and in a square metre of the seafloor there, and weigh it all together, it would be tiny compared with the "biomass" from doing the same for a square meter of a coral reef, or a seamount, or around a hydrothermal vent - or even the ground in a local park, for example.
 The seafloor of the CCZ is one of the least inhabited places on our planet.